roryoreilly/eth-derivative-exchange/README.md

-# eth-photooftheday
+# Decentralized derivative exchange
-DApp which allows users to host a single picture on a webpage
+Dex which will allow users to create a market for derivatives on the ethereum ecosystem while being decentralised.